cremuzzi/docker-mpv/README.md

 ```

 The difference here is that we are not mounting any media folder from the host.
-In this example we are running a container with the custom command "mpv <yt-video-url>", then mpv will take care of everything for you.
+In this example we are running a container with the custom command "mpv yt-video-url", then mpv will take care of everything for you.

 ## Further reading